bbauska/W3Cx-5of5/README.md

 variable listOfSelectedValues the value of each element (located in its value attribute).
 This is done in **line 9**.

-**Lines 9-12** use the parentNode property of the selected nodes in order to change the color of the &lt;li&gt; (parents of &lt;input&gt; elements selected) in red.
+<b>Lines 9-12</b> use the parentNode property of the selected nodes in
+order to change the color of the &lt;li&gt; (parents of &lt;input&gt; elements selected) in red.
 In the DOM tree, we selected input elements that are each a child of a &lt;li&gt; element.
 The text displayed: &quot;Apples&quot;, &quot;Oranges&quot; etc. belong to the &lt;li&gt; element.
 In order to access it from the &lt;input&gt; child we selected, we use elm.parentNode.

-Finally, at the end of the document, **line 14** adds a message followed by this list:
+Finally, at the end of the document, <b>line 14</b> adds a message followed by this list:

 1.  function displayListOfCheckedItems() {